JoshuaMS356/vs-code-azure-durable-functions-hello-world/README.md

 ```
 **4. Start local Azure Storage Emulator v5.2 or later**

-**5. Modify the contents of your local.settings.json file to look similar to:**
+**5. Add local.setting.json file next to host.json file and then modify local.settings.json file to look similar to:**

 ```javascript